mitre/ironbank_release_action/README.md

 #### `draft` (Not required)

-Whether or not to mark the merge request as a draft; if "true", then the merge request will be marked as a draft.
+Whether or not to mark the merge request as a draft; if "true", then the merge request will be marked as a draft - when it is a draft, please ensure that `issue_labels` does not contain "Status::Review" since that forces Iron Bank staff to inspect the issue.

 No default value provided.